 INTERNATIONAL & REGIONAL ISSUES

 Iran, much maligned for its nuclear weapon aspirations, finally struck a peaceful agreement with other world powers in 2016 with the Joint Comprehensive Plan of Action, or simply the Nuclear Deal.
-With this deal, Iran’s nuclear program would exist only as a peaceful resource.
-All previously existing facilities for building a nuclear arsenal would now be converted for scientific research, and low-enriched uranium stockpiles would be reduced by 98%.
+With this deal, Iran’s nuclear program is expected to exist only as a peaceful resource.
+All previously existing facilities for building a nuclear arsenal are to be converted for scientific research, and low-enriched uranium stockpiles would be reduced by 98%.
 Iran also agreed to supervision by the International Atomic Energy Agency.
 With these new restrictions, Iran’s “breakout” time, the amount of time to produce bomb-grade material for one nuclear weapon, has been extended to at least one year instead of the current 2-3 months.
 In exchange for these concessions, the rest of the world will lift some of the economic restrictions, or embargoes, that have been in place for decades.
 Iran will receive access to billions in frozen assets, and its economy will recover from its prolonged isolation.

-Syria: Iran has had a constant ally in Syria since the 1979 revolution, mainly because Iran and Syria’s ruling family, the Alawites, are both Shia.
+Syria: Iran has had a constant ally in Syria since the 1979 revolution, mainly because Iran and Syria’s ruling family, the Alawites, are both adherents of Shia Islam.
 Historically, Syria has aided Iran in its regional interests in Iraq, Lebanon, and Palestine.
 Most recently, Iran has acted to support Bashar al-Assad’s regime in the midst of Syria’s Civil War, which began in 2011.
 Tehran has sent military advisors, equipment, and billions of dollars in aid.
 It has even assembled a fighting group called the National Defense Forces; made up of 80,000 Alawites, Shiites, and regime loyalists who fight alongside the Syrian army.